-Bilyana Dimitrova is a bi-coastal photographer, with a primary base in NYC and a secondary base in LA, that documents the built environment inside and out.
+Bilyana Dimitrova is a bi-coastal photographer, with a primary base in NYC and a secondary base in LA, documenting the built environment inside and out.

 Bilyana was born in Sofia, Bulgaria and immigrated to the United States with her parents as a young child.
 She grew up in NYC and studied fine art photography first at Fiorello H. LaGuardia High School of Art and the Performing Arts in NYC and later with Stephen Shore and Larry Fink at Bard College in upstate New York.

 Bilyana is the former photo editor of Metropolis magazine and the author of To Each His Home (Princeton Architectural Press).
 She has received commissions as an architectural photographer since 2002 and her photography has been published in books and magazines worldwide: Architect, Architectural Record, Architectural Digest, The Architect’s Newspaper, The Architectural Review(UK), Interni(Italy), Interior Design, Metropolis, New York Spaces, New York Magazine, and The New York Times.
 Her writing on architectural photography has been featured in the International Interior Design Association’s Perspective magazine and she has been interviewed on the subject by Archinect.com and Architizer.com.

 In addition to her architectural photography, Bilyana has been making films since 2018.
 She has acted as Producer, Director, Cinematographer and Editor on her films.
 And her films have received notable acclaim: "George Nakashima's Conoid Studio: The Story Behind The Design" was selected for The Copenhagen Architecture Festival (CAFx) and the Architecture Design Art Film Festival (ADAFF) and "Betances Residence, Bronx, NY" won Runner Up in the 8th annual AIA Film Challenge .